4wheeljive/AnimARTrixPlayground/README.md

   - To drive FastLED's WASM compiler/browser with built-in FastLED UI controls
   - To drive a physical LED panel using web BLE and a custom UI

 NOTE:  I have not used the Screen Test/ WASM functionality since very early development of the playground.
-Certain variables/UI elements may be broken/missing.
+Certain variables/UI elements may be broken/missing/disconnected.
+Known current/potential issues for using the compiler:
+  - The UINumberField controls for fxIndex and colorOrder were producing floats.
+It seemed to work better for me for those paramaters to be uint8_t, so that's how everything else is currently set up.
+  - I have not updated the min/max/step values for the UISliders to reflect the current settings I have in the index.html file for BLE control

+Please see the Wiki for a basic explanation of what the parameter sliders do.
+As an early-stage, poor-man's "preset" system, the Wiki also includes screenshots of some parameter combinations that produced cool results.

 Uses
 - To allow users to explore/create custom animations for their own projects
 - To allow for "guest" access control of a display (e.g., at a party) through BLE with a mobile device
+- I think this may be along the lines of what Stefan Petrick has mentioned in the past: https://www.reddit.com/r/FastLED/comments/1amlnvn/comment/kpx4199/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button

 TODO
 - Create framework for saving and retrieving animation presets